What you need to know right now about the 2018 midterm elections

 Races to watch: UT-04 (Love)

-November outlook: Utah may not house the most competitive races of 2018, but the Beehive State will be buzzing.
+Utah may not house the most competitive races of 2018, but the Beehive State will be buzzing.
 Former 2012 Presidential nominee Mitt Romney recently announced his run for the open Senate seat there, which is ranked as solid Republican by CNN.
-GOP Rep. Mia Love will face a tough race this fall and is currently lagging behind in fundraising.
+GOP Rep. Mia Love

+will face a tough race this fall and is currently lagging behind in fundraising.
 Her Salt Lake City district is a strong Republican area, as CNN ranks this race as lean Republican.

 August

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.